Missouri Bootheel: New Madrid fault zone

-Given the population in the area, even a moderately sized earthquake would be disastrous.

 Culture and economy

 The Bootheel is on the edge of the Mississippi Delta culture that produced the Delta blues.
 Its relatively large black population makes it distinct from the rest of rural Missouri.
 The area has a unique rural black culture reflected in its music, churches and other traditions.
 The black population ranges from about 26% in Pemiscot County, to 15% in New Madrid County, and about 9% in Dunklin County.

 The Bootheel once had a reputation for lawlessness.
 Remote settlements along the river banks, miles from paved roads, provided an ideal environment (and market) for moonshining and bootlegging.

 Culturally, the Bootheel is considered more Southern than Midwestern.
 It was settled largely by people from the South, both black and white.
 It is considered part of the Mid-South, a region centered on the Memphis metropolitan area; it is also included in the area of the Upper South.
 Definitions of the Mid-South vary but in general include west Tennessee and Kentucky, north Mississippi, northeast Arkansas, and the Missouri Bootheel.
 The locations of the region's television stations had reflected this until the early 21st century prior to smaller, but closer cities obtaining local stations and before the digital transition in 2009: